kunpengcompute/KunpengSecL/README.md

 # KunpengSecL

-This project will collect, port, adapt, design and develop basic security software components running on Kunpeng processors such as security libraries, security middlewares, security tools, enabling Kunpeng security community and developers.
+This project collects, ports, adapts, designs, and develops basic security software components running on Kunpeng processors, such as security libraries, security middleware, and security tools, serving the Kunpeng security community and developers.